Chart Color Schemes

 Far Central West faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 14.9%, significantly lower than the Australian average of 30.4%.
-This presents both challenges and opportunities for targeted educational initiatives.
 Bachelor degrees are most common at 11.0%, followed by postgraduate qualifications (2.9%) and graduate diplomas (1.0%).
-Vocational credentials are prominent, with 39.6% of residents aged 15+ holding them, including advanced diplomas (8.8%) and certificates (30.8%).
+Vocational credentials are prevalent, with 39.6% of residents aged 15+ holding such qualifications - advanced diplomas at 8.8% and certificates at 30.8%.
+Educational participation is high, with 29.6% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education